PakaiWA/PakaiWA/README.md

 The `pkg` directory origins: The old Go source code used to use `pkg` for its packages and then various Go projects in the community started copying the pattern (see [`this`](https://twitter.com/bradfitz/status/1039512487538970624) Brad Fitzpatrick's tweet for more context).

-### `/vendor`

-Application dependencies (managed manually or by your favorite dependency management tool like the new built-in [`Go Modules`](https://go.dev/wiki/Modules) feature).
-The `go mod vendor` command will create the `/vendor` directory for you.
-Note that you might need to add the `-mod=vendor` flag to your `go build` command if you are not using Go 1.14 where it's on by default.

-Don't commit your application dependencies if you are building a library.

-Note that since [`1.13`](https://golang.org/doc/go1.13#modules) Go also enabled the module proxy feature (using [`https://proxy.golang.org`](https://proxy.golang.org) as their module proxy server by default).
-Read more about it [`here`](https://blog.golang.org/module-mirror-launch) to see if it fits all of your requirements and constraints.
-If it does, then you won't need the `vendor` directory at all.

 ## Service Application Directories

 ### `/api`